mukilvivek/Textbook-Analysis-with-GPT/README.md

 Imports

-You need to import openai and from PyPDF2 import PdfReader
+Import openai and from PyPDF2 import PdfReader